Introduction for Testers¶

 To get a preview of what teuthology-suite might do, try:

 Assuming a build is available, that should pretend to schedule several jobs.
-If it complains about missing packages, try swapping master with jewel or one of the other Ceph stable branches.
+If it complains about missing packages, try swapping main with jewel or one of the other Ceph stable branches.

 To see even more detail, swap -v with -vv.
 It will print out each job definition in full.
 To limit the number of jobs scheduled, you may want to use the –limit, –filter, or –filter-out flags.

 To actually schedule, drop –dry-run and optionally use the –email flag to get an email when the test run completes.